mfpdev/liveupdate-and-analytics/README.md

 >Note: you can also register app direct from console (Applications->new)

 - Configure the `Live Update Settings`
-  - Set the resolver adapter name
+  - Set the resolver adapter name:
     * From the [MobileFirst Operations console](http://localhost:9080/mfpconsole) go to **Adapters->Live Update Adapter** and set the **segmentResolverAdapterName** to be `ClubMemberTypeSegmentResolver`
-  - Import the Live Update schema
+  - Import the Live Update schema:
     * The scheme to import is located in the file **schema.txt**
     * Import the schema by executing the following curl command:

       ```bash
       curl -X PUT -d @schema.txt --user admin:admin -H "Content-Type:application/json" http://localhost:9080/mfpadmin/management-apis/2.0/runtimes/mfp/admin-plugins/liveUpdateAdapter/com.github.mfpdev.sample.CouponsApp/schema
       ```
-  - Import the Live Update segments
+  - Import the Live Update segments:
     * The segments to import is located in the file **segments.txt**
     * Import the schema by executing the following script (save the script to file first):